Updated

 4. Can a 302 PC conviction be expunged?

-A person can get a conviction under these laws expunged.
+You can get a conviction under these laws expunged.

-This is true provided that the defendant:
+This is true provided that you:

-- completed his jail term, or
+- completed your jail term, or

 - completed probation (whichever one is imposed).